 The mission of the ASCR Leadership Computing Challenge (ALCC) is to provide an allocation program for projects of interest to the Department of Energy (DOE) with an emphasis on high-risk, high-payoff simulations in areas directly related to the DOE mission and for broadening the community of researchers capable of using leadership computing resources.

-Congratulations to our 2016 ALCC awardees.
-The call for 2016 ALCC cycle is closed.
-If you wish to submit an off-cycle ALCC application, please contact the ALCC program manager, Carolyn Lauzon.
+The call for 2017 ALCC Applications is closed.
+Awards for 2017 ALCC will be announced in May, If you wish to submit an off-cycle ALCC application, please contact the ALCC program manager, Carolyn Lauzon.
+Please see Application Details for instructions on preparing your application.

 Congratulations to our 2016 Awardees.